Fisherman's Wharf in San Francisco City and County, California — The American West (Pacific Coastal)

 But still, the reward was worth every penny it cost us.
 Because it sure helped us open the Pier on time.

-And because without it, we'd never have gotten to see Dianne Feinstein in her “bikini”.
+And because without it, we'd never have gotten to see Dianne Feinstein in her bikini.
 (See Pier Story #20)

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical date for this entry is October 4, 1978.

+Location.
 37° 48.635′ N, 122° 24.661′ W. Marker is in San Francisco, California, in San Francisco City and County.
 It is in Fisherman's Wharf.
-Marker can be reached from Pier 39 north of Embarcadero.
+It can be reached from Pier 39 north of Embarcadero.
 Touch for map.
 Marker is in this post office area: San Francisco CA 94133, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Big Pier 37 Fire (a few steps from this marker); Deep Pockets - But Not Deep Enough. (within shouting distance of this marker); Kids for Hire. (within shouting distance of this marker); Pier 39 Obsolete for Shipping? (within shouting distance of this marker); San Francisco's Most Popular Postcard. (about 300 feet away, measured in a direct line); A Rare Moment of Cooperation (about 400 feet away); Our Legal Hassles. (about 500 feet away); A Fisherman's Tale (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: The Big Pier 37 Fire (a few steps from this marker); Deep Pockets - But Not Deep Enough. (within shouting distance of this marker); Kids for Hire. (within shouting distance of this marker); Pier 39 Obsolete for Shipping? (within shouting distance of this marker); San Francisco's Most Popular Postcard. (about 300 feet away, measured in a direct line); A Rare Moment of Cooperation (about 400 feet away); Our Legal Hassles. (about 500 feet away); A Fisherman's Tale (about 600 feet away).
 Touch for a list and map of all markers in San Francisco.

 More about this marker.
 The marker is located on the upper level of Pier 39, mounted to the exterior wall of the Sea Lion Center, which is located towards the rear of the complex.

-Photographed By Andrew Ruppenstein, June 21, 2021
+Photographed by Andrew Ruppenstein, June 21, 2021

 4. Construction and Opening Day Plaques